Table of Contents

 3.3 Draw one or more diagrams

 As I mentioned in the introduction, I’ve asked thousands of software developers to draw software architecture diagrams during workshops I’ve run.
 Sometimes this is done as part of a software architecture kata, where groups of people are tasked with designing a software system.
-Other times it’s done as part of a diagramming workshop where I ask software developers to draw some pictures to describe the software architecture of a system they are currently working on.
-Either way, the result is the same - an ad hoc collection of “boxes and lines” diagrams.
+Other times it’s done as part of a workshop where I ask software developers to draw some diagrams to describe the software architecture of a system they are currently working on.
+Either way, the result is the same - an ad hoc collection of “boxes and arrows” diagrams.

 The task is literally phrased as “draw one or more software architecture diagrams to describe your software system”.
 As you can probably imagine, the resulting diagrams are all very different.
 Some diagrams show a very high-level of abstraction, others present low-level design details.
 Some diagrams show static structure, others show runtime and behavioural aspects.
 Some diagrams show technology choices, most don’t.